 Your ad server will likely be competing with Google, Facebook, Amazon, etc for budget.
 It’s important, therefore, to have as much feature parity with them as you can.

-As you can see, it’s a mixed bag, with the two largest players offering it (Facebook/Google), but the others divided.
+While frequency is offered by many platforms, not all allow it -- and some only do with caveats.
 From this standpoint, we would not consider it a tablestakes feature.
 That said, do note that brand-conscious advertisers with larger budgets may see this as a non-starter.

 Maybe more important than feature parity is the question of whether your decision engine should employ ad capping by default.
 This would involve caps built into the logic, with or without an ability for the advertiser to adjust them.